Find Grad Schools

 48% Racial-Ethnic Minorities*

 The 18th most popular school in the country for legal professions majors who are seeking their graduate certificate is Champlain College.
 Each year, around 4,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $42,564 per year, while in-state graduate students, on average, pay $14,310 per year.
-For the 2020-2021 academic year, 25 graduate certificates were handed out to legal professions majors at Champlain.
-Of these students, 72% were women and 48% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $43,800 per year, while in-state graduate students, on average, pay $14,310 per year.
+During the most recent year for which we have data, 25 people received their graduate certificate in legal professions from Champlain.
+Of these students, 81% were women and 48% were members of underrepresented racial-ethnic groups.

 Major Annual Degrees Awarded